 You may want to sign-up for one of Rackham’s email groups to connect with other grad students around campus.
-Email Graduate Student Engagement at email@example.com with the group(s) you’d like to join.
+Email Professional and Academic Development at firstname.lastname@example.org with the group(s) you’d like to join.

 - Graduate Students With Children: For those with children or who are planning on becoming parents while in grad school.
 There is also a Rackham Grad Parents Facebook group you can join.

 - Non-Traditional Graduate Students: For those who have taken time away before pursuing graduate study.

 - First-Generation Graduate Students: For those who are the first generation in their family to attend graduate school.

 - LGBTQ Students: For those who identify as lesbian, gay, bisexual, transgender, queer, or questioning.

 Rackham sponsors numerous social events, professional and academic development workshops, health and wellness activities, and other programming throughout the year.
 Visit the calendar to explore upcoming events.